 Important Update to IRA Charitable Rollovers

 Congress has just reinstated a law that allows you to make a tax-free gift to us from your IRA.
-If you have already made this type of gift in 2014, you’re in luck!
-But if you’ve been waiting to make your IRA transfer, you must act right now to take advantage of this opportunity.
+If you have already made this type of gift in 2015, you’re in luck!
+But if you’ve been waiting to make your IRA transfer, act right now to take advantage of this opportunity.

 Under the recently reinstated law, you may move up to $100,000 from your IRA directly to a qualified charity such as McDaniel College without having to pay income taxes on the money.
-Known as the IRA charitable rollover, this law has been extended only to the end of 2014.
+Known as the IRA charitable rollover, this law has been extended permanently!